bright/new-www/content/blog/exposed-in-your-project-part-2-dao.md

 }
 ```

-not much - we just moved `AddressTable` from a separate file to the one, common, with `PersonTable`
+There is nothing much - we just moved `AddressTable` from a separate file to the one, common, with `PersonTable`.

 ### Entities